harrisonlab/phytophthora_fragariae/README.md

 ```
 P.fragariae - A4
 The number of ORF CRNs overlapping Augustus CRNs:
-99
+100
 The number of Augustus CRNs overlapping ORF CRNs:
-104
+105
 The number of CRNs unique to ORF models:
-7
+6
 The number of CRNs unique to Augustus models:
-3
+4
 The number of sequences extracted is
-114
+115
 P.fragariae - Bc1
 The number of ORF CRNs overlapping Augustus CRNs:
 100
 The number of Augustus CRNs overlapping ORF CRNs:
-108
+107
 The number of CRNs unique to ORF models:
 6
 The number of CRNs unique to Augustus models:
 4
 The number of sequences extracted is
-118
+117
 P.fragariae - Bc16
 The number of ORF CRNs overlapping Augustus CRNs:
 111